Fortuné Oré

-Fortuné Willis Oré (born 26 October 1997) is a Beninese professional footballer who plays as a defender for Vannes B. In 2014, he made six appearances for the Benin national team.
+Fortuné Willis Oré (born 26 October 1997) is a Beninese former professional footballer who plays as a left-back.
+In 2014, he made six appearances for the Benin national team.

+Career

+Oré joined USS Kraké in December 2013.
+He was called up to the Benin under-20 national team for the 2015 African U-20 Championship qualification and played against Congo on 11 May 2004.